 Attendance (Lateness): Attendance is important.
-Absences can be detrimental to one's grade due to the number of class activities (presentations and class participation) and complexity of the subject.
 For every three unexcused absences one (1) point will be deducted from the grade point average.
 More than 10 unexcused absences are excessive.
 Free participation is discouraged.

 Missed exams or assignments: Advance notification should be given if the student is unable to attend a scheduled presentation or test.
 Full class participation and completion of assigned homework are necessary.